EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/hydrogate.md

 Unlike [`HydroStorage`](@ref), [`HydroReservoir`](@ref) can have water as the stored resource.
 [`HydroGenerator`](@ref) can produce electricity by moving water to a lower reservoir or the ocean that should be represented as a [`RefSink`](@extref EnergyModelsBase.RefSink).
 Likewise, [`HydroPump`](@ref) can consume electricity by moving water to a higher reservoir.
-[`HydroGate`](@ref) can discharge to lower reservoirs without producing electricity, for example due to spillage or environmental restrictions in the water course.
+[`HydroGate`](@ref) can discharge water to lower reservoirs without producing electricity, for example due to spillage or environmental restrictions in the water course.

 ## [Introduced type and its field](@id nodes-hydro_gate-fields)